pingcap/docs-cn/transaction-overview.md

 > **Note:**
 >
+> + This optimization only takes effect in optimistic transactions.
-> This optimization does not take effect for `INSERT IGNORE` and `INSERT ON DUPLICATE KEY UPDATE`, only for normal `INSERT` statements.
+> + This optimization does not take effect for `INSERT IGNORE` and `INSERT ON DUPLICATE KEY UPDATE`, but only for normal `INSERT` statements.
 The behavior can also be disabled by setting `tidb_constraint_check_in_place=TRUE`.

 ## Statement rollback

+TiDB supports atomic rollback after statement execution failure.
 If you execute a statement within a transaction, the statement does not take effect when an error occurs.

 ```sql
 begin;